 If you have excess clay on the ends of the bar earring, pinch off the excess and pat the ends smooth.

 Wipe your hands thoroughly with a wet-wipe.
-Wipe away any excess Crystal Clay from the post of the earring (if any is on it).
-The Crystal Clay will harden like cement, so it is best to make sure that any area that you don’t want clay is clean.
+Wipe away any excess Epoxy Clay from the post of the earring (if any is on it).
+The Epoxy Clay will harden like cement, so it is best to make sure that any area that you don’t want clay is clean.

-Once the Gilding Flake is released from the toothpick, start to rub the flake into the Crystal Clay with your fingertips.
+Once the Gilding Flake is released from the toothpick, start to rub the flake into the Epoxy Clay with your fingertips.
 The Gilding Flakes tear very easily, but don’t worry.
 Just continue to adhere it onto the clay until you have your desired effect.
-Gently rub the Gilding Flakes into the Crystal Clay until it is smooth.
+Gently rub the Gilding Flakes into the Epoxy Clay until it is smooth.

 Repeat for the other earring.

 Lay both earrings onto a piece of plastic to cure.
 For the first 90 to 120 minutes while the clay is setting-up, rotate the earring from side to side to avoid having a “flat surface” form on the clay.
 You could also create a flat surface where the posts of the earrings can poke through and be level (I used a piece of packaging to create a drying surface for other projects).

 Earrings will set up in 2 hours and will continue to cure for 14-16 hours after.

 Download PDF Tutorial: Make These Earring Post Bar Earrings with Epoxy Clay and Gilding Flakes (PDF)

 After I finished the above tutorial, I had some excess Epoxy Clay.
 Instead of tossing out the excess, these are the earrings that I created with the extra bits.

 Nunn Design has been supplying jewelry artists with findings for over 20 years.
 Shop wholesale jewelry findings for creative jewelry makers.Shop Nunn Design!